Min-Sum Set Cover on Parallel Machines: Introduction

 \section{Introduction}

 Consider the following scenario: A massive infrastructure such as a network of bus stops is required to be built over the course of an extended period of time.
 The goal of the project is to provide all citizens with access to the public transportation.
 To do so, it is required to build the stops in such a way to enable each citizen to reach at least one of them within a reasonable time.
-Each such possible stop localization covers a certain subset of citizens which live nearby.
-The contractor appointed to carry out this task has multiple teams of workers at their disposal, each of which can build a single stop at a time.
-Moreover, the time required to build a stop at a given location may differ both between locations and teams.
+This means, that each such possible stop location covers a certain subset of citizens.
+The contractor appointed to carry out this task has multiple teams of workers at their disposal, each of which can work on constructing a single stop at any given time.
+Moreover, the time required to build a stop at a certain location may differ both between places and teams.
 The goal of the contractor is to schedule the work of the teams in such a way that the average time required for a citizen to get access to the public transportation is minimized.
-This problem can be seen as a generalization of the classical \textsc{Min-Sum Set Cover} problem, which is defined as follows: We are given a universe $\cU$ of $n$ elements and a collection $\cS$ of $k$ subsets of $\cU$.
-Moreover, a cost function is associated with each set.
-The goal is to find a subsequence of sets in $\cS$ that covers all elements in $\cU$, such that the sum of the covering times of the elements is minimized.
-The covering time of an element $u$ is the cost of all sets that appear in the sequence before $u$ is first covered.
-This problem can be seen as a scheduling problem on a single machine, where each job represents a set and each element represents some kind of utility that is required to be provided by at least one of the jobs.
+This problem can be modelled using the following generalization of the classical \textsc{Min-Sum Set Cover} problem: We are given a universe $\cU$ of $n$ elements representing people and a collection $\cS$ of $k$ subsets of $\cU$ encoding possible stop locations.
+There are $m$ machines at our disposal, capable of processing the sets, representing worker teams.
+Moreover, each set-machine pair is associated with a cost function representing the time required to process the set on that machine.
+The goal is to find an $m$-machine schedule of sets from $\cS$ that covers all elements in $\cU$, such that the sum of the covering times of the elements is minimized.
+The covering time of an element $u$ is the first moment such that some set containing $u$ has already been fully processed.
+This problem can be seen as a scheduling problem, where each job represents a set and each element is represented by some kind of utility that is required to be provided by at least one of the jobs.
 The goal is to schedule the jobs in such a way as to minimize the sum of provision times of the utilities.
-In this work we consider a generalization of this problem to the case of $m$ machines, processing the jobs in parallel.
-Figure \ref{fig:pmssc-instance-and-schedule} depicts an example problem instance and a feasible schedule on 3 machines.
+We call this problem \textsc{Parallel Min-Sum Set Cover} (\textsc{PMSSC}).
+See Figure \ref{fig:pmssc-instance-and-schedule} for an example.